monadicsystems/okapi/docs/index.md

   }
 ```

 The `info` field represents your Server's metadata.
-It's used in the generation of the Server's specification.
+It's used in the generation of the Server's Specification.
 It's optional.

 The `artifacts` field is a list of Artifact.
-A single Artifact is generated from a single Plan, which contains a `transformer`, an Endpoint and a Handler.
-An Artifact contains two values that are generated from a Plan:
+A single Artifact is generated from a single Plan.
+An Artifact contains two values:

 1. An IO action that returns a Response.
 It's only executed if the Endpoint used to generate the IO action matches the Request.
 2. An OpenAPI PathItem value based on the structure of the Endpoint used to build the Artifact.

-These two values, when combined with the Server's other Artifacts, are used to generate the final Application and OpenAPI Specification respectively.
+These two values, when combined with the Server's other Artifacts, are used to generate the final Application and OpenAPI Specification.

 ```haskell
 build ::